How Can Rock Cliffs and Slopes Collapse?

 Slope Angle and the Forces Acting On It

-Every slope — whether it's a gentle hill or a sheer cliff face — exists in a constant tug-of-war between gravity and resistance.
-The angle of the slope determines how hard gravity pulls material downward versus how much friction and cohesion hold it in place.
-Geologists refer to this as the factor of safety.
-When the forces driving movement exceed the forces resisting it, you get failure.
-Simple concept.
-Complex reality.
+Every slope exists in a constant tug-of-war between gravity and resistance.
+The angle of the slope determines how strongly gravity pulls material downward versus how much friction and cohesion hold it in place.

 How Gravity Loads a Slope